spring-attic/spring-xd-samples/README.md

 This sample demonstrates how to create a custom module project, including integration tests, and packaging the module as an uber-jar using maven (requires Spring XD 1.1.x).
 The project also demonstrates the use of the [Spring Integration Java DSL][]

+### smartgrid-prediction

+This sample showcases a fictional use of Spring XD in the context of smart electricity metering and production.
+It was inspired by the http://www.cse.iitb.ac.in/debs2014/?page_id=42[ACM Distributed Event Based Systems Grand Challenge 2014].

 ### syslog

 This sample demonstrates how to setup syslog ingestion from multiple hosts into HDFS.